Skip to content

 Background information

-Originally Indian and born and raised in Spain, Khushbu has lived in the UK for the past 16 years.
-She graduated from Kings College, London, with a BSc (hons) in Medical Biochemistry and then went on to get her Masters in International Health Management at Imperial College, London.
-She also took a Postgraduate Diploma in Health Economics at York University.
+Originally Indian and born and raised in Spain, I have lived in the UK for the past 16 years.
+I graduated from Kings College, London, with a BSc (hons) in Medical Biochemistry and then went on to get my Masters in International Health Management at Imperial College, London.
+I also took a Postgraduate Diploma in Health Economics at York University.

-She has gone on to gain a wealth of experience in both the public and private healthcare sectors, working at organisations including the World Health Organisation, NHS, National Institute for Health and Care Excellence and KPMG, where she was a management consultant.
-Khushbu currently works in a commercial role at the pharmaceutical company GSK.
+I have gone on to gain a wealth of experience in both the public and private healthcare sectors, working at organisations including the World Health Organisation, NHS, National Institute for Health and Care Excellence and KPMG, where I was a management consultant.
+I currently work in a commercial role at the pharmaceutical company GSK.

 Best thing about being a trustee